By Alyse Bacine

 Meditation and breathwork represent complementary aspects of contemplative practice.
 Traditional meditation systems often use natural breath awareness as an anchor for attention, while breathwork modifies breathing patterns to create specific states that facilitate meditation.

 This complementary relationship works through several mechanisms.
 Breathwork creates physiological conditions conducive to meditation by calming the nervous system and reducing mental chatter.
-This preparation helps overcome everyday obstacles like restlessness that often challenge beginning meditators.
+This preparation helps overcome everyday obstacles, such as restlessness, that often challenge beginning meditators.

 Conversely, meditation develops sustained attention and present-moment awareness that enhances breathwork effectiveness.
 The capacity to notice subtle respiratory sensations and maintain focus during breathwork comes directly from meditation skills.